 Transport, Storage and Communication is the second largest sub-sector within the whole service sector.
 The share of this sub-sector in GDP was 11.09 percent, amounting to BDT 1243 billion at constant prices in FY20.
 This sub-sector comprises of Land, Water and Air transport along with Support transport services, storage and Post and Tele communications.
 General holidays and maintaining social distancing all over the country due to COVID-19 have led to stagnation in transport and communication sub-sectors.
-Their combined effect shows that sub-sectoral growth has decreased by 1 percentage points and thereafter re-fixed at 6.19 percent in FY20.
-Considering the growth figures, it appears that aviation industry, support transport services, and post and telecommunication have been three major victims of the pandemic (Chart 2.19).
+Their combined effect shows that sub-sectoral growth has been decreased by 1 percent and re-fixed at 6.19 percent in FY20.
+Considering the growth figures, it appears that aviation industry has been the major victim followed by land and water transport services (Chart 2.19).
 As a result, import of crude petroleum also declined during the same period (Chart 2.20).

 Wholesale and retail trade is the largest sub-sector within the entire service sector.
 The share of this sector was 13.87 percent in FY20.
-The growth of this sub-sector went down to 5.02 percent at the end of FY20 compared to 8.14 percent in FY19, mainly due to demand and supply shocks arising from general holidays and other containment measures, elevated health cost and consumers' cautious approach for spending (Chart 2.21).
+The growth of this sub-sector went down to 5.02 percent at the end of FY20 compared to 8.14 percent in FY19, mainly due to demand and supply shocks arising from general holidays and other containment measures, elevated health cost and consumers' cautious approach for spending.